 APNA's definition of primary health care nursing covers health, scope of practice, primary health care, roles and settings.
 We also explore general practice nursing and Phillips et al. six roles of the general practice nurse.

 APNA’s advocacy direction: Join us in making a change

 APNA strives to become a stronger influencer of national health care policy for the benefit of primary health care nurses and the Australian community.
 This includes both advocacy at the state and federal level (macro), and programs that equip nurses to advocate for themselves (micro level).

-If you’d like to be involved in the development or implementation of the policy and advocacy plan please contact the policy team at email@example.com or call (03) 9669 7462.
+If you have any questions or comments, or would like to be involved in APNA's advocacy activities, please contact the policy team at firstname.lastname@example.org or call 1300 303 184.
 We’d love to hear from you!

 Don't slip up.
 Make sure you're comprehensively protected when delivering COVID-19 vaccines this year.